I am Hades: King of the Underworld, Lord and Collector of Souls

 How Hades became Lord of the Underworld

-Afterward, Hades and his two younger brothers – Poseidon and Zeus – shared the spoils of the war, i.e. the world.
+Afterward, Hades and his two younger brothers – Poseidon and Zeus – shared the spoils of the war, i.e. the world/cosmos.
 According to some accounts, the brothers did this by drawing lots.
 Hades ended up with the realm of the Underworld.
-Poseidon drew the oceans and all the realms in the sea.
+Poseidon received the oceans and all the realms in the sea.
 Zeus ended up with the sky, thus becoming the king of Mt.
 Olympus.

 What does the Realm of Hades (the Underworld) look like?

-Hades’ realm – the Underworld – was sunless, gloomy place found beneath the earth.
+The ancient Greeks believed that Hades’ realm – the Underworld – was a sunless, gloomy place found beneath the earth.
 As king of the Underworld, Hades was in charge of all the riches and precious minerals that laid in the earth.
-Ancient Greeks believed that the combined wealth of both Mt.
+The ancient Greeks also believed that the combined wealth of both Mt.
 Olympus and Poseidon’s vast oceans pales in comparison to the wealth in Hades.

-Hades was particularly pleased every time a dead soul arrived in his realm.
-As a result, he took quite a strong disliking to Asclepius (the Greek god of medicine and healing) , the son of Apollo.
+In some versions of the myth, Hades is said to be particularly pleased every time a dead soul arrived in his realm.
+As a result, he took quite a strong disliking to Asclepius (the Greek god of medicine and healing) , the son of Greek god Apollo.
 Asclepius was the god of medicine who had the vast knowledge in healing the sick.
 The actions of Asclepius angered Hades because it reduced the number of people who died.

 Depictions & Symbols of Hades